tarides/changelog-check-action/README.md

 # changelog-check-action

-This GitHub Action will check whether your PR also modifies the changelog.
+This GitHub Action will check whether a PR also modifies the projects changelog.
 This is useful to ensure that each change committed comes with an user-readable explanation.

+It doesn't check the format of the changelog but is still meant as a reminder to add a change so the contents of the change itself can be discussed in the review.

 ## How it works